himanshuParashar0101/Nodejs-RestAPI-CRUD-PROJECT/README.md

 # CRUD Operations with Node.js and Express.js

-This project demonstrates a simple CRUD (Create, Read, Update, Delete) application using Node.js, Express.js, PostgreSQL, and Faker.js for generating random user data.
+This project demonstrates a simple CRUD (Create, Read, Update, Delete) application using Node.js, Express.js, mysql, and Faker.js for generating random user data.

 ## Table of Contents